tassilucas/simple-pipeline/README.md

       exception handling since API is already guaranting the data quality.
     .
 Use Pydantic to perform data validation.
     .
 Data discretization
+    .
+Threat goalkeepers with different fields like saves and conceeded for goals and defenses.

 3. Data loading:
     .
 The result data will be loaded in a cloud Data Warehouse.